BLATTO BOAT

 Wild Tree Woodworks

-Blatto Boat is a new Floating On Water Residence (FOWR) on the north end of Lake Union to be constructed within the bounds of an existing boat.
+Blatto Boat is a new Floating On Water Residence (FOWR), commonly known as a houseboat, on the north end of Lake Union, constructed within the bounds of an existing boat.
 Constrained by the over-water footprint of the existing boat, Blatto Boat comes in at a narrow and long 12’x40’.
-Working with a nautical engineer from the initial design phases we were able to understand the vertical constraints and hull size and ballasting required.
+Working with a nautical engineer from the initial design phases GO’C was able to understand the vertical constraints, hull size, and ballasting required.
 The project became very much a three dimensional puzzle - how do you factor in all the elements of a conventional home in a very unconventional space?
 This became a study of tiny living at its finest and resulted in a design in which all elements are fully considered and integrated much like they would in a ship's cabin.

 Upstairs the language of carefully planned cabinetry continues in the bedroom with closets and bedside tables integrated.
 Similarly to the main level, large sliders open to a generous roof deck for entertaining.
-This deck can also be accessed via a ladder from the main deck so guests do not need to pass through the bedroom.
-From the upper deck another ladder leads to a private roof deck above the bedroom - this is mainly to be utilized for planters to allow the owner to grow some of their own produce.
+This roof deck can also be accessed via a ladder from the main deck so guests do not need to pass through the bedroom.
+From the roof deck another ladder leads to a private upper roof deck above the bedroom - this is mainly to be utilized for planters to allow the owner to grow some of their own produce, but the space also offers incredible views of the Seattle skyline.

-In a tight slip surrounded by other two-story residences, natural light as well as privacy is very important.
+In a tight slip surrounded by other tall houseboats, natural light as well as privacy is very important.
 Clerestory windows are used throughout the main level to allow natural light in without direct views from neighbors.
-A skylight over the main level living area allows further light to penetrate into the center of the house.
+A skylight over the main level living area allows further light to penetrate into the center of the home.

-The residence is built on land and floated to the slip once complete.
-Concrete ballast in the base of the hull is calculated and added based on the weight of the house with final leveling occurring in its permanent location.
-Once complete Blatto Boat will join the motley crew of FOWR’s at the marina, each very unique in their own way.
+The structure was built on land and lifted into the water and then towed to its final slip location.
+Ballast in the base of the hull is calculated and added based on the weight of the house with final leveling occurring in its permanent location.

 LOCATION